portSwigger-integrations/burp-suite-enterprise-circleci-orb/README.md

         - scan-using-config
 ```

-By default, if the scanner finds any issue with a severity level of `LOW` or above, it fails the workflow build (the scan container exits with a non-zero exit code).
+To help keep your application secure, if the scanner finds any issue with a severity level of `LOW` or above, it fails the workflow build (the scan container exits with a non-zero exit code).

 You can edit your configuration file to change the threshold for exiting with a non-zero exit code.